-As an example, in Fig. \ref{Fig:jumpm2}-\ref{Fig:jumpp2}, we plot the GBZ of the band $E_{1,-}$ when jump is presented ($\kappa=1$).
-The parameters are chosen as the same in previous subsection.
-By using Eq. (\ref{eq:zak}), we can obtain the analytical zak phase of $E_{1,-}$ band
+As an example, in Fig. \ref{Fig:jumpm2}-\ref{Fig:jumpp2}, we plot the GBZ of the band $E_{1,-}$ for several sets of parameters, when jump is presented ($\kappa=1$).
+By using Eq. (\ref{eq:Zak}), one can derive the analytical expression for the Zak phase associated with band $E_{1,-}$

-where the GBZ region is the loop described by Eq. (\ref{eq:aGBZ1})(\ref{eq:aGBZ2}), which is restricted by Eq. (\ref{eq:Eband}) and the characteristic equation (Eq. \ref{eq:character}), corresponding to the band $E_{1,-}$.
-In this way, the zak phase for all the bands can be calculated.
+where the GBZ region is the loop described by Eq. (\ref{eq:aGBZ1}), corresponding to the band $E_{1,-}$.
+In this way, the Zak phases for all the bands can be calculated.

-In Fig. \ref{Fig:jumpphase}, we display the phase diagram describing the dependence of zak phase $\nu_{1,-}$ on $t_1$ and $\gamma$, in full area the zak phase is quantized, where the black and white region contribute a $0$ or $\pi$ phase respectively.
-Another conclusion is that as previous, the transition point is $t_1=\pm\sqrt{(\gamma/2)^2+t_2^2}$, and the dashed line stands for $\gamma=4/3$ in Fig. \ref{Fig:jumpm2}-\ref{Fig:jumpp2}.
+In Fig. \ref{Fig:jumpphase}, we display the phase diagram illustrating the dependence of the Zak phase $\nu_{1,-}$ on the parameters $t_1$ and $\gamma$.
+In full area the Zak phase is quantized, where the black and white region contribute a $0$ or $\pi$ phase, respectively.
+The dashed line stands for $\gamma=4/3$ in Fig. \ref{Fig:jumpm2}-\ref{Fig:jumpp2}.